Skip to main content

 });

-• TermOperator.doesNotStartWith returns integrations with name or category that does not start with a certain string.
+• TermOperator.doesNotStartWith: Returns integrations with names or categories that do not start with a specific string.

-• TermOperator.endsWith returns integrations with name or category that ends with a certain string.
+• TermOperator.endsWith: Returns integrations with names or categories that end with a specific string.

-• TermOperator.doesNotEndWith returns integrations with name or category that does not end with a certain string.
+• TermOperator.doesNotEndWith: Returns integrations with names or categories that do not end with a specific string.

-Several conditionals can be applied in unison with and and or logic.
-For example, if you would like to show all integrations that have a category "ERP" and label "paid", and would also like the Dropbox and Slack integrations, a filter could look like:
+You can combine multiple conditions using and and or logic.
+For example, to display all integrations that have the category "ERP" and label "paid", plus the Dropbox and Slack integrations:

 import prismatic, {